davekilian/davekilian.github.com/_posts/2014-10-24-cpp-type-erasure.markdown

 And, since we don't control the implementation of `Cow`, `Pig` and `Dog`, it's not possible for us to simply change them to inherit from a base interface.

-Here's a basic strategy: we can build our own inheritance hierarchy after the fact, by employing wrapper objects.
+Here's a basic plan for fixing this: if we don't have the inheritance chain we want, and we can't change the objects to make them inherit, then we can build our own inheritance chain out of wrapper objects.
-We would have a single interface type that captures the shared behavior we want to utilize (in `seeAndSay()`).
+That is, we define our own interface, and implement it multiple times.
-For each concrete type we want to use, we'd derive that interface, and forward all the virtual methods/operator overloads to the underlying concrete type being wrapped.
+Each implementation of the interface wraps a `Cow`, `Dog` or `Pig`, and calls into that for all the virtual methods.

-For example, we could define a common interface:
+In this example, our common interface might be:

 ```cpp
 class MyAnimal